 "Wherever possible, . . . groups of the faithful should celebrate the Liturgy of the Hours communally in Church.
 This especially applies to parishes . . .
 The laity must learn that in the liturgy they are adoring God the Father in spirit and in truth; they should bear in mind that through public worship and prayer they reach all humanity and contribute significantly to the salvation of the whole world."
 (General Instruction on the Liturgy of the hours, No. 21, 27).

 At the beginning of the Holy Hour each week, we will pray the following prayers.
-During Vespers (Evening Prayer) see the documents attached below for the program, which will change from week to week.
+During Vespers (Evening Prayer) to see the documents attached below for the program, click here.
 The prayers that are said each week are below:

 O Salutaris Hostia

 P. Come, O Holy Spirit, fill the hearts of Your faithful, and kindle in them the fire of Your love.
 Send forth Your Spirit, and they shall be created.

 R. And You shall renew the face of the earth.

 P. Let us pray.
 O God, Who did instruct the hearts of the faithful by the light of the Holy Spirit, grant us in the same Spirit to be truly wise and ever to rejoice in His consolation, through Jesus Christ our Lord.